Satyameva Jayate Trailer: John Abraham Goes On A Killing Spree To Eliminate Corruption!

 Of course, in the trailer you also get a glimpse of Nora Fatehi showing off dance moves in the recreated version of 'Dilbar'.
 Satyameva Jayate marks the Bollywood debut of Aisha Sharma, sister of actress Neha Sharma.

 Directed by Milap Zaveri, the film is slated to lock horns with Akshay Kumar's Gold on this Independence Day.
-Meanwhile, did you folks like John's intense avatar in Satyameva Jayate trailer?
-Let us know in the comment box below.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.